-Sunglasses tend to be larger than eyeglasses, so your sunglasses size will most likely be different than your eyeglasses size.
+Sunglasses tend to be larger than eyeglasses, so your sunglasses size will most likely be different than your eyeglasses size, even though they both use the same measurements.
 With sunglasses, you have more freedom to choose within a wider range of sizes, since the fit does not need to be as precise.
+Generally, glasses will still fit within 2-3 millimeters of a “perfect fit.”
+So while the perfect fit is ideal, if your ideal frame is only available in a size that’s within that 2-3 millimeter range, you may still be able to wear them comfortably.

 Every pair of glasses is a little different, so the size information may not always be located in the same place.